 Consider now all integers and their square roots as shown below with ordered pairs.

 ...,(-4, √-4), (-3, √-3), (-2, √-2), (-1, √-1), (0, √0),(1, √1) (2, √2), (3, √3), (4, √4), ...

 Many of these domain values will not make sense.
 Do you know which ones?

 They are -4, -3, -2, and -1.
-For any of these domain values, the square root does not exist.
+For any of these domain values, you are taking the square root of a negative number, which does not exist.
 At least it does not exist for real numbers.
-It does exist for complex numbers, but this is a completely different story that we will not consider here
+It does exist for complex numbers, but this is a completely different story that we will not consider here.

 x - 5 ≥ 0